NHOrus/srwq-compilation/episode-02.md

 Irm grabs the mike back off you.
 "Are you seriously saying that the world we were going to head to is attacking us first?
 How the hell does that even work?
 How would they know we're coming?"

 "I don't know and I don't care!!
-But right now, the Soulgain is damaged, Lemon's dissappeared, and our Beowulf is in retreat, and I'm a little too busy trying to evade these newcomers to worrying about interdimensional physics!!
+But right now, the Soulgain is damaged, Lemon's disappeared, and our Beowulf is in retreat, and I'm a little too busy trying to evade these newcomers to worrying about interdimensional physics!!

 You grab the mike back off Irm.
 "Axel, there's a group of our troops in the north, 100km from the base.
 You can head there and meet up with them, while we save some of our troops."